Job and Intern Searching

 - You should present your best self in image, demeanor and attitude.

-- You must cancel or change your interview time within 48 business hours of your interview time by contacting the Walton College Career Center.
+- You must cancel or change your interview time within 48 business hours of your interview time by contacting Walton Career Services.

 Online Job Search Sites & Resources

 - Handshake: Search and apply for full-time, part-time and internship positions, and apply to be considered for on-campus interviews!

 - Indeed.com: Find jobs posted on thousands of company career sites and job boards.
 Using Indeed is just like using a general search engine like Google.
 You can quick-search from the Indeed home page using key words (such as job title and/or employer) in the 'What' box and/or a specific location in the 'Where' box.
 For additional tips, click here.
 For the mobile app, click here.

 - Going Global: Resource for International Students Seeking H1B Visas.
 Going Global is a database containing H1B records from the US Department of Labor, searchable by industry, job title, company, state or metro regions, as well as H1B records salary information for sponsored positions and job and internship opportunities.
 These are the most recent records available, representing all companies who have submitted H1B visa applications for the prior 12 months.
 For tips on using the Going Global database, please review this step-by-step guide.
 (Note: You must be logged into the University of Arkansas' wireless network or an on-campus computer to gain access to the free database.)